Anivice/80386-ASM/documentation/3_qemu.md

 - **Sector**: The current sector number (note that sector indexing typically starts at 1, which is why the formula subtracts 1).

 ### Example:

+Here is an example of using the above formula to calculate an arbitrary address on HDD:

 **Disk Geometry:**
 - Total Cylinders: 1000